 circa 622 CE

-Hijrah Gate, (Gate No. 4), is a double (twin) arched gate.
-It is located to the left of the bab al-Rahmah.
+The Bab al-Hijrah (باب الهجرة), meaning the gate of migration (to Medina) is a double (twin) arched gate, situated in the southern wall of the Second Saudi Expansion, to the left of the bab al-Rahmah.
 It is named in memory of the tradition of Hijrah of prophet Muhammad from Mecca in 622 CE.
-Originally this gate had only two portals, but recently two more portals were installed east of these two, bringin the total number of portals to four.
+Originally this gate had only two portals (inspect), but recently two more portals were west of these two, bringing the total number of portals to four.

-King Saud Gate (Gate No. 7, 8, 9), is named after Saud bin Abdulaziz Al Saud, who commissioned the first saudi expansion of prophet's mosque.
+The Bab Malik al-Saud (باب ملك آل سعود), literally meaning the gate of King al-Saud, is named after Saud bin Abdulaziz al-Saud, who commissioned the first saudi expansion of prophet's mosque.
 The gate has seven portals in total, two large on the flanks and five smaller.
 It is located on the south-western corner of the King Fahad expansion.
 It has a single minaret on it's southern flank, which is one of the six tallest minarets of the Masjid al-Nabawi.

-Gate No. 10, named after Imam al-Bukhari is located on the western flank of Masjid.
-It offfers access to the Maktab ae Masjid al-Nabawi as well.
-It is located between the Bab e Malik al-Saud and Bab e Malik abdul Majeed.
+The Bab Imam Bukhari (باب الإمام البخاري), named after Imam al-Bukhari is located on the western flank of Masjid.
+It provides access to the Maktab Masjid Nabawi (the library of the Prophet's Mosque) as well.
+It is located between the Bab Malik al-Saud and Bab Malik abdul Majeed.

 circa 1861 CE